JohnP105/NinjaFruit_C/README.md

 # NinjaFruit Game in C with SDL

-A Fruit Ninja style game built in C, using SDL for graphics.
+A Fruit Ninja style game built in C, using SDL for graphics and audio.
 This implementation focuses on OS concepts including threading, forking, and pipes.

 ## Features

-- **SDL Graphics**: Colorful custom-drawn fruits (apple, banana, orange) and bombs with rotation and slicing effects
+- **SDL Graphics**: High-quality fruit and bomb images with rotation and slicing effects
+- **SDL Audio**: Background music and sound effects for slicing fruits and bombs
 - **Threading**: Spawns fruits in a separate thread to demonstrate thread synchronization
 - **Forking**: Uses a child process to manage power-ups
 - **Pipes**: Communication between parent and child processes for power-up events